 Dividend revenue is recognised net of any franking credits.
-Revenue from dividends is recognised when dividends are received.
+Revenue from dividends is recognised when dividends and franking credits are received.

 (c) Finance costs

 Interest payments in respect of financial instruments classified as liabilities are included in finance costs.
 Finance costs are expensed as incurred, using the effective interest rate method.